chantastic/sites/chan.dev/src/content/decisions/0011-use-micromark-for-alternates.md

 ---
-title: "11.
-Use micromark for alternates"
+title: '11.
+Use micromark for alternates'
-status: "Accepted"
+status: 'Accepted'
 date: 2023-08-10
 ---